A stakeholder is an individual or group who have an interest or concern in something e.g. an activity or a business.

 The National Standards for Community Engagement principles may help when establishing the UIG.
 These principles are designed to support and inform the process of community engagement and improve outputs.

-All UIG’s should have a minimum of two members i.e. the Procurement Officer and the end user.
+All UIG’s should have a minimum of two members i.e. the Buyer and the end user.

 You should undertake appropriate research before the first UIG meeting.
 For example:

 - Gain an understanding of the commodity/service market from desktop research e.g. via the internet